 To complete the application form, both boxes in Section B must be filled in or the application will be considered incomplete.
 Where you have no information to declare in boxes in Sections C and D ensure you put a line through the box.
-If subsequently it becomes apparent that something should have been declared, and has been omitted this will be considered a false declaration and may affect your Derogation approval.
+If subsequently it becomes apparent that something should have been declared, and has been omitted this will be considered a false declaration and may affect your derogation approval.
 Page references mentioned throughout are from this booklet.

-Write your name, address, DAERA business reference number and contact information.
+Write your name, address, DARD business reference number and contact information.
 Please complete in BLOCK CAPITALS.

-Example of the Nitrates Derogation Applicati on Form 2015
+Nitrates Derogation Application Form Sect ion A (Sample form) itrates Derogation Application Fo orm 2015

 SECTION A

-Name: JOHN SMITH DAERA Business Ref No: 675256
+Name: JOHN SMITH DARD Business Ref No: 675256

 Address: 1 BIGFARM ROAD Telephone: 028 1234 5678

 BALLYHOME Mobile: 07412 345678

-72 E-mail: -
+E-mail:

 Post Code: BT2 7AG